ax330d/misc/README.md

 Python tool to automatically click on popups.
 Can be used with fuzzing tools.

-Files:
+List of files:
  * click.py      tool itself
  * sched.bat     bat file that automates click.py launch ever 120 seconds
  * window.ini    configuration file (you can add own windows)

 Requires pywin32.